Addicted to Love (song)

 "Addicted to Love" is a song by the English rock singer Robert Palmer released in 1986.
 It is the third song on Palmer's eighth studio album Riptide (1985) and was released as its third single.
 The single version is a shorter edit of the full-length album version.

 The song entered the US Billboard Hot 100 chart the week ending 8 February 1986.
 The song topped the Billboard Hot 100, as well as the Billboard Top Rock Tracks chart, and it received a gold certification for shipping half a million copies in the United States.
 It also reached number one in Australia and number five on the UK Singles Chart.
-"Addicted to Love" became Palmer's signature song, thanks in part to a popular video featuring high fashion models.
+"Addicted to Love" became Palmer's signature song, thanks in huge part to a popular video featuring high-fashion models.

 Background

-Originally intended to be a duet with Chaka Khan, the song was made without her because her record company at the time would not grant her a release to work on Palmer's label, Island Records.
+Originally recorded as a duet with Chaka Khan, her vocals were erased and the song was released without her because her record company at the time would not grant her a release to work on Palmer's label, Island Records.
 Chaka Khan is still credited for the vocal arrangements in the album liner notes.

 Most guitar parts, including the solo, were played by Eddie Martinez.
 Andy Taylor of Duran Duran (and a bandmate of Palmer's from the Power Station) added rhythm guitar.
 Keyboards were played by Wally Badarou.
 As well as producing the song, Bernard Edwards played the bass.
-The song's opening drum solo is by Tony Thompson, another Power Station alumnus.
+The song's drum intro is by Tony Thompson, another Power Station alumnus.